amitlisha/HexaGen/docs/USAGE.md

 HexagonsGame.plot()
 ```
+The code will generate the following image:
 <img src="board_examples/single_blue_hex.png" alt="single blue hexagon" width="40%" height="40%">

-From now on we omit the code frame.
+From this point on, we will omit the surrounding code and only present the instructions.

 ## `Tile` Class
-To create a tile in Hexagons, use the Tile class.
-To paint it in a desired color, use the `draw` method.
-The `Tile` class requires two parameters: `column` and `row`. `column` is numbered from 1 (leftmost column) to 18 (rightmost column), while `row` is numbered from 1 (top row) to 10 (bottom row).
+To create a tile in Hexagons, use the `Tile` class, that requires two parameters: `column` and `row`. `column` is numbered from 1 (leftmost column) to 18 (rightmost column), while `row` is numbered from 1 (top row) to 10 (bottom row).
 If you use a negative value for column or row, the counting will start from the rightmost column or bottom row, respectively.

+To paint a tile in a desired color, use the `draw` method, that requires a single parameter, `color`, which is a tring describing any of the available colors in the project.

+For example, see the following code and the image it generates:
 ```python
 Tile(column=1, row=1).draw('red')
 Tile(column=1, row=-1).draw('blue')